Is there a business case for crushed sand?

 “The exact layout of a crushing plant can vary.
 The production process usually involves several size reduction stages, which include crushing, transport, size control and classification equipment.”

 “In terms of the equipment, all the necessary technology is already there.
 Metso has lots of knowledge in this area and can provide valuable insight for customers considering the manufacturing of crushed sand,” Onnela says.

 “If you want to develop a crushed sand product at a quarry, you have to have a good understanding of the end material, i.e. concrete.
-You cannot just give a sample to your end customer – he will test it with current knowledge and, in many instances, fail.
-Instead, a much more direct technical sales approach is needed with the customer being educated in the possibilities of the new material and with lab trials conducted together – pretty much in the same way that concrete admixtures, for example, are typically sold,” Cepuritis concludes.
+You cannot just give a sample to your end customers – they will test it with current knowledge and, in many instances, fail.
+Instead, a much more direct technical sales approach is needed, educating customers in the possibilities of the new material and conducting lab trials together – pretty much in the same way that concrete admixtures, for example, are typically sold,” Cepuritis concludes.

 How can Metso help meet the challenge?

 Metso has years of know-how in different solutions for sand processing and a good portfolio of related equipment.